First posted Jul 1, 2008

 Today we continued eastward on US 12 through a lot of beautiful territory including crossing the famous Power River locate with Google Earth.
 Much of the day was spent traversing more cowboy country and then we stopped for lunch at Bowman North Dakota.
 Stopping around us were several long horse trailers with real cowboys complete with dusty spurs, they have to eat too.
 Or as Charles Russel once said, a little girl asked her mom "Do cowboys eat grass?" to which her mother replied, "No, they're part human."
 At Bowman we turned northward onto US 85 and headed to Dickinson.
 The northward part of our trek was through areas that were raising grain and there were fewer cattle present.
 In the late afternoon we had the pleasure of watching a most unusual weather event of a beautiful set of clouds.
 In this photo group you can see the clouds along with a Google Earth overlay of the storm and an enhanced satellite image.
 The storm covered about 1/3 of the state of North Dakota and we could see almost all of the cloud formation in excess of 200 miles across.

-Saturday, August 2 A visit to Theodore Roosevelt National Park Locate this campground with Google Earth Wikipedia article on Roosevelt was the outing for today.
+Saturday, August 2 A visit to Theodore Roosevelt National Park Locate this campground with Google Earth W was the outing for today.
 This park protects several natural areas in honor of our first conservationalist President.
 The park has north and south units which encompass areas near where Roosevelt had stakes in several ranches in the late 1800's.
 It was hot and dry today so we didn't do any hiking.
 Besides some beautiful scenery we saw lots of prairie dogs but none of the park's wild horses or buffalo.
 The park also contains the original cabin built by Roosevelt.
 We stopped by a local RV repair shop and got a replacement handle for one of the gray water tank drains which stripped its threads and came off a few days ago.

-Sunday, August 3 Todays route using Google Earth Todays route using Google Maps
+Sunday, August 3 Todays route using Google Earth

 Roughrider Campground, Minot, North Dakoda Locate this campground with Google Earth $23.00 per night See Good Sam discount info on help page